MrezaDorudian/ThreatHunting/README.md

 # Threat Hunting Resources

-Welcome to our collection of resources for threat hunting!
+Welcome to our repository of resources for threat hunting!
 Threat hunting is the proactive search for indicators of compromise (IOCs) on a network, with the goal of detecting and mitigating potential threats before they can cause harm.
-These resources are intended to help you get started with threat hunting or improve your existing skills and techniques.
+This repository is intended to provide a comprehensive collection of resources to help individuals interested in threat hunting get started or improve their skills and techniques.

+The resources in this repository include APIs, datasets, YouTube videos, GitHub repositories, Medium articles, open source tools, papers, and SANS whitepapers.
+These resources cover a range of topics, including machine learning, dynamic malware analysis, and detection in virtual environments.

+We hope that these resources will be useful to anyone interested in threat hunting and that they will help you stay up-to-date on the latest techniques and tools in this rapidly evolving field.
+Thank you for visiting our repository and we hope that you find these resources helpful.

 ## Useful APIs
 + virusTotal: https://developers.virustotal.com/reference/overview